gabriel-laet/api-docs/src/docs/corp-overview/share-an-order/index.md

-# API documentation - Share
+# Share an order

-Mutation to notify an order with other person by email or mobile.
+Enable notifications with other person by email or mobile to an order.

 Before driver arrive at a point, you can pass in field `waypoint` the `waypoint.pk` of a specific point.
-To find this id, use query [`order`](../corp/order) and check field `waypoints.pk` to list all possible points of an order.
+To find this id, use query [`order`](/corp-overview/order-follow-up) and check field `waypoints.pk` to list all possible points of an order.

 ```graphql
 mutation {